Benrobo/clutch/readme.md

 - Get helpful hints to guide you.
 - Perfect for learning baseball's unique language
 - More games coming soon!

-### MLB Glossary Integration

-Baseball has its own language, and we're here to translate:

-- Terms like "RISP" or "ERA" are automatically highlighted in content
-- Tap any highlighted term to see a simple explanation in a popup
-- See real game examples of terms in action
-- System remembers which terms you know

 ### Spotlight (Enhanced Baseball Articles)